nidhig-dev/SBA_320_React/README.md

 # 📰 React + Vite News Application

 A dynamic and responsive news website built using **React**, powered by the **NewsAPI**.
 This application features multiple pages displaying top headlines, business news, sports news, and allows keyword-based news searches.
-Each section includes a **carousel-style navigation** for browsing news articles, and a **“Read More”** feature for viewing full articles.
+Each page includes a **carousel-style navigation** for browsing news articles, and a **“Read More”** feature for viewing full articles.

 ---